-A review of the open-ended comments revealed that partnering schools of social work perceive CWEB and CWEL students to have superb academic capabilities and that they show a commitment to working with children and families.
-Specifically, respondents described their CWEB students as hardworking and motivated.
-Respondents described CWEL students as committed social workers, full of life, with rich hands-on experiences.
-CWEB respondents endorsed positive program benefits, including the opportunity for hands-on learning and promotion of child welfare as a viable career path for undergraduates.
-CWEL respondents cited the extensive practice experience CWEL students bring into the classrooms.
+A review of the open-ended comments revealed that partnering Schools of Social Work perceive CWEB and CWEL students to have varied academic capabilities however, they share a passion and commitment for working with children and families.
+Specifically, respondents described their CWEB students as hardworking, dedicated, and well respected.
+CWEB respondents endorsed positive program benefits, including the opportunity for hands-on learning Child Welfare Education for Baccalaureates (CWEB) Child Welfare Education for Leadership (CWEL) Progress Report and Program Evaluation January, 2020 and igniting a passion for child welfare work in undergraduates.
+CWEL respondents cited the extensive practice experience CWEL students bring into the classrooms and the ability to see the students transform their practice by completing the MSW program.
+CWEL respondents praised the support their students receive by the faculty and staff from the University of Pittsburgh and their respective county agencies.